 For PE/VC Funds & Operating Partners

-The AI readiness gap is a portfolio-wide risk.
+The Accountability Gap is a portfolio-wide risk.

 Operating partners see these patterns across the portfolio: